tommywilczek/flower-shop/README.md

   - Run `ng test --code-coverage` for the coverage summary
 - Cross-browser testing
   - All tests were run in Chrome, Safari, and Firefox

+## Up and Running

+In a new terminal, run `ng serve --open` for a dev server that opens a new browser to `http://localhost:4200/`.

 ## Testing